Let's Talk About That Surprise Ending On

 Dominic emerges from the shadows and tries to explain what happened.
 Lee doesn’t believe it.
 “You expect us to believe that shit when you’re the one holding the knife.”
 (HAHAHAHA O.J.
 JOKE.)

-The woman banish Dominic fromt he safety of the bedroom.
+The woman banishes Dominic from the safety of the bedroom.
 Just as they shut the door, Mr. Piggy shows up.
 We hear Dominic die (violently, I imagine) as Audrey says her goodbyes to her faithful audience via her phone camera.

 In the morning, both Lee and Audrey are still alive.
 I assume Monae is too, although she's still running around in the woods.
 But the fun's not over: Lee wants to go back to the Polk farm.